Hong Kong Stock Exchange: History

 The Exchange Listing Rules have been made more comprehensive, and other existing regulations have been improved or new regulations introduced to enhance market development and investor protection.
 Enhancements were also made to the system infrastructure, including the launch of off-floor trading terminals in brokers' offices in January 1996.
-The third generation of the trading system, AMS/3, will be launched in 2000.
-It will provide enhanced functionality and a platform for a straight-through transaction process.
+The third generation of the trading system, AMS/3, was launched in 2000.
+It provides enhanced functionality and a platform for a straight-through transaction process.

-In respect of market and product development, there is the listing of the first derivative warrant in February 1988, the listing of the first China-incorporated enterprise (H share) in July 1993; and the introduction of regulated short selling in January 1994 and stock options in September 1995.
+In respect of market and product development, there is the listing of the first derivative warrant in February 1988, the listing of the first China-incorporated enterprise (H share) in June 1993 (Tsingtao Brewery); and the introduction of regulated short selling in January 1994 and stock options in September 1995.
 Furthermore, the exchange introduced the Growth Enterprise Market (GEM) in November 1999 to provide fundraising opportunities for growth companies of all sizes from all industries, and to promote the development of technology industries in the region.

 According to the reform plan announced in March 1999, the Exchange, the Hong Kong Futures Exchange and their clearinghouses merged into a new holding company, the Hong Kong Exchanges and Clearing Limited.

+By the 2010s, the Hong Kong Stock Exchange overtook the South Korean Stock Exchange and the Tokyo Stock Exchange.